User Guide

 Log in to Moodle

 *Using Moodle Apps is prohibited.
-Please access Moodle by Web browser.
+Please access Moodle using a web browser.

-• The password for the Sophia ICT account is written on the “Sophia ICT Account Notice” that is distributed at the time of admission, and is the same as the Sophia Mail.
+• The password for the Sophia ICT account is provided in the “Sophia ICT Account Notice” distributed at the time of enrollment, and it is the same as the Sophia Mail password.

 • Not all classes have Moodle courses.
-Please check the teacher’s instructions carefully.
+Instructions provided by instructors should be checked carefully.

-1. On the Moodle top page, click on the teacher’s surname initial and select the teacher’s name.
+1. On the Moodle top page, click the initial of the instructor’s last name and select their name.

 2. When you select a teacher’s name, the list of courses created by the teacher will be displayed.
 Then click the course you want to enroll in.

-When you know the course name, you can also search by the course name.
+If the course name is known, it can also be searched by course name.

 1. Click the course to display the registration screen.